Awkwafina Says She's Spent Her Life Shattering Stereotypes 'by Just Existing'

 The crowd cheered in response.

 The TIME Next 100 event focused on optimism and the future, and Alter asked the actor what was making her optimistic.
 “Take a look at that list,” she responded.
-“I think that, you know, we are going through a lot right now as a society, but what I think I’ve seen are incredibly brave and bold voices that have come out and speak up.”
+“I think that, you know, we are going through a lot right now as a society, but what I think I’ve seen is incredibly brave and bold voices that I think come out and speak up.”